pitt-crc/k8-cd-demo/README.md

 ## Prerequisites

 The following utilities are required.
-Links are provided the install documentation for each utility.
+Links are provided to the install documentation for each utility.

 **Prerequisites**